7 Best Health Insurance Plans for Retirees and Seniors

 If you choose Original Medicare, the only way to have coverage for prescription drugs is to sign up for a stand-alone prescription drug plan called Medicare Part D. It's important to get Part D because you may need more prescription drugs as you get older, and medications can be very expensive.

-• Low-cost options: The average cost of Wellcare's Part D plans is $43 per month, which is roughly one-third cheaper than an average plan.
-Plus, plans start at $0 per month.
-Even the cheap plans generally offer a good value for the coverage you get.
+• Low-cost options: The average cost of Wellcare's Part D plans is $8 per month, which is roughly 87% cheaper than average.
+Plans start at $0 per month, and you can get a plan for under $10 per month in most states.

 • Affordable generics: All plans have $0 copays for generic drugs.
 Wellcare will also ship your medications to your home at no extra cost to you.